ojasb024/MIPS-5-stage-pipelined-32-bit-CPU/README.md

 For example in the instruction set:
 ```
-Instruction 1: addi  $t0, $zero, 5
+Instruction 1: addi $8, $0, 5
-Instruction 2: addi  $t1, $t0, 10
+Instruction 2: addi $9, $8, 10
 ```
-The forwarding unit has to forward the value of $t0 from instruction 1s destination register into instruction 2s source registers, otherwise Instruction 2 would use a old value for $t0.
+The forwarding unit has to forward the value of $8 from instruction 1s destination register into instruction 2s source registers, otherwise Instruction 2 would use a old value for $8.

 #### Simulation Waveform:
 <img width="1612" height="172" alt="image" src="https://github.com/user-attachments/assets/d851a828-8502-4789-8b6c-627452007b66" />